NCTOrbital24/hobbylog/README.md

 2. Install dependencies:
    a.
 Go to ./express ```cd ./express ``` and run ```npm install``` to install all the dependencies.
 Start the server with ```node npm run start```
    b.
 Go to ./HobbyLog ```cd ../HobbyLog ``` (assuming you did step a) and run ```npm install``` to install all the dependencies
-3. This is where things start to get 𝓯𝓻𝓮𝓪𝓴𝔂.
-Change **backendLink** in ```./HobbyLog/app/src/constants/constants.js``` to the server's port.
-   The server may be up, which in that case, just skip to step 4.
+3. **Note:** The server may be up and running, which in that case, just skip to step 4.
 You can check if the server is running by opening [this webpage](domain=prepared-perch-dashing.ngrok-free.app).
 If it says 'OK', the server is running.
+   This is where things start to get 𝓯𝓻𝓮𝓪𝓴𝔂.
+Change **backendLink** in ```./HobbyLog/app/src/constants/constants.js``` to the server's port.
    **It's important to note that emulators may not be able to reach localhost ports.
 In that case, you will have to forward the port your server is running on.**
-4. Run the app with ```npx expo start```
+5. Run the app with ```npx expo start```
-5. If this didn't work for you please let me know
+6. If this didn't work for you please let me know

-## If you want to run this online:
-### Install the apk from here: (Will update when the preview build can be built successfully)
-1. Install and run the app on your android device/emulator and hope that the server is running.